-But, it can be overwhelming – especially if you want to make sure you’re doing it correctly from beginning to end.
-To prevent any confusion throughout the process on how to publish a book using KDP, I’ll walk you through the process step-by-step.
+But, the process can be overwhelming – especially if you want to make sure you’re doing it correctly from beginning to end.

-By the end of this Kindle Direct Publishing guide, you will have your book available in the Kindle Store, and ready to get into the hands of your readers.
+By the end of this KDP guide, you will have your book available in the Kindle Store, and ready to get into the hands of your readers.

 Here are the steps to format and publish your book on Amazon’s KDP: